mervyzr/astrea/README.md

   - Kelvin-Helmholtz instability
   - Simple advection wave tests
     - Gaussian
-    - _sin_
+    - sine
     - square
     - isentropic vortex (Yee et al., 1999)
 - Magnetohydrodynamics
   - Ryu-Jones 2a shock test (Ryu & Jones, 1995)
   - Brio-Wu shock test (Brio & Wu, 1998)

-Analytical solutions for the Sod shock test (Pfrommer et al., 2006), Gaussian wave test and the _sin_ wave test are overplotted in the saved plots.
-The solution error norms are also calculated when the smooth advection wave tests are run (Gaussian, _sin_).
+Analytical solutions for the Sod shock test (Pfrommer et al., 2006), Gaussian wave test and the sine wave test are overplotted in the saved plots.
+The solution error norms are also calculated when the smooth advection wave tests are run (Gaussian & sine waves).

 # Installation